Ray of Light (song): Critical reception

 "Ray of Light" received acclaim from music critics.
 In a review of the album as a whole, Stephen Thomas Erlewine of AllMusic described it as "swirling".
 In a review of the maxi CD single, Liana Jonas of the same website called the track a "wickedly good club song" and "sonically progressive yet listener-friendly".
 She also praised Madonna's vocals, comparing them to those of a "club diva to celestial goddess".
 "The title track builds from another incongruously pretty guitar arpeggio into thumping rave anthem mode," Stuart Maconie wrote in a Q review of Ray of Light, "but always underscored with keen musical intelligence.
 It could be a lighter, less one-dimensional Chemical Brothers."

 Larry Flick of Billboard described it as Madonna at her best, calling it a "spiritually charged, often poetic song".
 He especially mentioned the flexible vocals and Madonna's progression as a recording artist.
+British Music Week named it Single of the Week, adding, "Madonna is bang on form and this brilliant, anthemic, stand-out dance track [...] is further confirmation that motherhood and experience have only refuelled her creative ambition and commercial wisdom."
 Rob Sheffield from Rolling Stone in his review for the album as a whole, wrote that, alongside other tracks such as "Swim" and "Drowned World/Substitute For Love", Madonna is "positively ferocious" sounding on "Ray of Light".
 Sal Cinquemani of Slant Magazine wrote that the song was a "celebratory tech-frenzy", and noted Madonna's elated singing.
 In a review of Madonna's second hits compilation, GHV2 (2001), Cinequemani wrote: